AliChoukatli/CyberShield-Enterprise/05_Sentinel_&_Defender_Integration/readme.md

 ---

-## 🛠️ Setup & Integration Steps

-# 🛠️ Setup & Integration: Microsoft Defender for Endpoint with Microsoft Sentinel
+##  🛠️ Setup & Integration: Microsoft Defender for Endpoint with Microsoft Sentinel

-This guide provides a step-by-step process to onboard devices to Microsoft Defender for Endpoint and integrate it with Microsoft Sentinel.

----

 ## 1. 🎛️ Enable Microsoft Defender for Endpoint